wvbe/slimdom-sax-parser/README.md

 Limited functionality for now:

 - Only synchronously
-- Only elements, attributes and text nodes, processing instructions, comments and (public) doctype declarations
+- Only elements, attributes and text nodes, processing instructions, comments, (public) doctype declarations and CDATA

 ## API